 Palma - Church, Culture and Science

 Palma has been a Catholic bishopric since the 5th century.
 The Diocese of Mallorca is subordinate to the Archdiocese of Valencia.
-Beautiful churches invite you to visit.
+The cathedral and other impressive churches invite you to visit.

 Basilica de Sant Francesc